 On May 20, 1909, the Star-Telegram sponsored a two-day automobile endurance race from Fort Worth to Waco and back.
 Among the makes of cars taking part were long-gone names such as Franklin, Maxwell, Velie, Chalmers-Detroit, and Jackson.
 Along the 250-mile course drivers dodged angry farmers with shotguns and even-angrier constables with citation books.
-They braved swollen streams and dirt ruts softened by spring rain.
+The drivers braved swollen streams and dirt ruts softened by spring rain.
 Drivers got lost, axles and piston rods snapped, radiators ran dry.

 But most of the cars made it back to Fort Worth.
 A Maxwell won the endurance cup (the winner was determined by a complicated set of factors other than shortest time); a Chalmers-Detroit won the economy cup, sipping seventeen gallons of gas (a cost of about $3.50 then).
 Each car company was quick to boast of its victory in an ad in the Star-Telegram.